If you have a question about running your canteen which isn't covered below, please contact us.

 Menu ideas and advice

-- Food provided by canteens must comply with the Education Directorate's Food and Drink Policy.
+- Food provided by canteens must comply with the Education Directorate's Food and Drink Policy, which refers to the National Healthy School Canteen Guidelines.

 - ACT Health have a fabulous Go For Green guide and a short interactive online course which explains the Traffic Light System.
 The guide and course step you through the process of working out if your recipes are Green or Amber and how to improve them, and includes an extensive list of ingredients and their classification.